-The film's new director, Tony Gilroy, keeps the tension going by engaging in lively plot distractions, and rapid-fire action. is pursued by his operations There is more than the usual number of plot twists and turns, which afford significant elements of surprise and unpredictability in the film's storyline.
+The film's new director, Tony Gilroy, keeps the tension going by engaging in lively plot distractions, and rapid-fire action. number of plot twists and turns, which afford significant elements of surprise and unpredictability in the film's storyline.
 Overall, this is a high-octane movie that aims to be more of a thinking movie, and smarter than its predecessors.